masterned/Rent-A-Dad/README.md

 I had been running into a weird bug before I updated mine, and updating it seems to have fixed it.

+In order to log in, I would use the username: `wolfie` with the password: `GoWolves#1`.
+I would also create an account for yourself.

 ## Who are we?
 Ever have a man in your life that captures the essence of what it means to be "dad"?